 Admire The Hue Imperial City

-The palace and walled fortress used to be the home of emperors of Vietnam.
-Also known as The Citadel, the grounds of the palace are surrounded by an impressive water lily filled moat.
+The Imperial City was once a palace and is a walled fortress that used to be the home of emperors of Vietnam.
+Also known as The Citadel, the grounds of the palace are surrounded by an impressive water lily-filled moat.

 See to it that you ask the driver to drop you off at the right gate to start your visit.